-If you are tired of putting up the same old tree topper you've been using for years, adorn your Christmas tree with an elegant six-loop bow topper instead.
-Ribbons are available in a wide variety of colors and styles, making it easy to customize your tree topper to your home’s unique style.
+If you are tired of putting up the same old tree topper you've been using for years, adorn your Christmas tree with an elegant six-loop bow tree topper instead.
+Ribbons are available in a wide variety of colors and styles, making it easy to customize your tree topper to your home's unique style.
 Choose a bright ribbon to add a punch of color or a glittery ribbon to make your tree sparkle this season.

 Things You'll Need

 Measure the length you would like the tail of your ribbon to be and twist the ribbon at this measurement so that the wrong side is facing up.
-Bring the opposite end of the ribbon over to the twist in the ribbon, and pinch the ribbon together with your fingers, creating the center loop for the ribbon.
+Bring the opposite end of the ribbon over to the twist in the ribbon, and pinch the ribbon together with your fingers, creating the center loop for the bow tree topper.
 Twist the ribbon again so the wrong side is facing up.

 - Do not cut your ribbon until it is completed.
 Leave the ribbon attached to the spool until you are finished.

 - The center loop will be the smallest loop and should be between 4 or 5 inches in length but can be made larger or smaller, depending on the preferred size of your bow.